phenomenalpotato/basic-cc-templateScanner/README.md

     3 - Smile ;) if it works || Don't cry ;( if it gives an error

 The Template_Scanner executable will search for a variable called payload so be sure to have this variable exported to your env.
-Or if you want to change this varialbe name, you will have to change in the Template_Scanner.c Source File the name of the variable that you exported in your env.
+Or if you want to change this variable name, you will have to change in the Template_Scanner.c Source File the name of the variable that you exported in your env.

     To do this:
         - In the Template_Scanner.c go to the getenv("payload") function and change to your exported variable name!
 E.g. getenv("new");